 As you will quickly see, this is not our current home.
 These are the colors used in our last house: our 1940 colonial in the city.
 You can tour the complete before and after here if you are interested.
 That post also includes links to the various projects and room makeovers, so be sure to go visit if you have questions.

-Before I go through the colors, I want to make two observations:
+Before I go through the colors, I want to make three observations:

 First, this home’s original interior trim color was very creamy yellow.
 It made it tricky to pick wall colors… So if you have a cream colored trim, this is an especially great resource for you.
 However, all these colors look lovely with true white trim, too (I know because I have used some in my current home where the trim is white and because we did use true white in some of the rooms as we udpated the home).